e271828e/Flight.jl/docs/notes/design/framework_spec.md

-  signature would record no choice its author could make, and partials enter through per-invocation seeding, never through initialization; a *by-type* declaration is a function of the activation scalar, which is why `output_types` takes it on the continuous tier; a *by-allocation* declaration takes the scalar too, `workspace(c, T)` being the standing precedent (row 77).
+  signature would record no choice its author could make, and partials enter through per-invocation seeding, never through initialization; a *by-type* declaration is a function of the activation scalar, which is why `input_types` and `output_types` both take it on the continuous tier; a *by-allocation* declaration takes the scalar too, `workspace(c, T)` being the standing precedent (row 77).
   The criterion, not uniformity, is the rule: a `T` in a signature means a choice was made there.

-#### `input_types(::C)`
+#### `input_types(::C, ::Type{T})` — continuous; `input_types(::C)` — discrete

+- **`input_types`**: a bare `NamedTuple` of types — zero framework vocabulary, no wrapper types (the last candidate, `Reduce`, died with reduce-ports, [§6.2](#62-aggregation-explicit-summing-junctions)).
+On
+  **continuous consumers the two-argument form is mandated**, on **discrete consumers the plain one**: the same tier mandate `output_types` carries, class read off declaration shape and the form fixed by the class ([§11.5](#115-assembly-declaration-type-based-class-by-declaration-shape)), either violation `TierSignatureMismatch`.
+Entries remain **face bounds, not cell types**, and the reading is **permissive** (row 167): an entry states, per leaf, what the consumer *allows* to arrive there.
+  - **`T`, alone or as a type parameter** (`SVector{3, T}`, `RQuat{T}`) — the leaf is **tolerant**: the activation scalar and a frozen `Float64` are both lawful arrivals, so a walking producer, a frozen discrete producer and a root slot are all admissible behind it and substitution stays intact.
+This is what a promoting consumer writes, and it is the overwhelmingly common case.
+  - **`Float64`** — the leaf **demands frozen**: this input must never carry partials.
+That is the **FFI door** — a component whose internals cannot propagate `Dual`s (an opaque wrapper, a C table, a hand-rolled solver) declares it, its AD-incompatibility becomes schema-visible instead of folklore, and the failure moves from a `MethodError` inside user math at the first `Dual` probe to a named wiring error at build ([§6.1](#61-connections-and-hierarchy)).
-- **`input_types(::C)`**: a bare `NamedTuple` of types — zero framework vocabulary, no wrapper types (the last candidate, `Reduce`, died with reduce-ports, [§6.2](#62-aggregation-explicit-summing-junctions)).
-Entries are **face constraints, not cell types**: each states a bound on the producer's *nominal* face, checked at wiring time as `producer_face <: entry` — one uniform rule, which for a concrete entry degenerates to exact equality, concrete types being final.
-Abstract entries state **structural substitutability** — several concrete producer types admissible behind one stable face, [§4.4](#44-function-valued-signals-environment-access)'s field handles being the demonstrated client (`terrain = AbstractTerrainField`).
-They are never needed for eltype
+  - **`Int`/`Bool`/enum leaves and abstract reference-typed entries** as they always were.
+Abstract entries state **structural substitutability** — several concrete producer types admissible behind one stable face, [§4.4](#44-function-valued-signals-environment-access)'s field handles being the demonstrated client (`terrain = AbstractTerrainField`) — and are spelled without `T`, being references rather than numbers.
+They are still never the tool for eltype genericity: that is exactly what a `T` entry is, a promoting consumer writing `SVector{3, T}` rather than an abstract bound.
-  genericity: an eltype-generic producer's nominal face is concrete by construction, so `SVector{3, Float64}` wires to it as-is.

   (Names-only contracts were rejected — they lose the wiring-time type error and standalone checkability.)
 Inputs are the component's *requirements*: [§6.1](#61-connections-and-hierarchy)'s unconnected-input error, over-wiring detection and did-you-mean typo messages are only definable against them.

+  **Two clauses check a wire** ([§6.1](#61-connections-and-hierarchy)).
+The **nominal bound check** is unchanged in force, now stated over evaluations: the producer's declaration at `Float64` must be `<:` the entry at `Float64` — one uniform rule, degenerating to exact equality for a concrete entry, concrete types being final.
+Beside it sits the **tier-scoped walk-compatibility clause**: for a *continuous* consumer, a walking producer leaf (the producer declared `T` there) requires a `T` entry, while a pinned producer leaf satisfies either, frozen values embedding upward.
+  Both sides are declaration functions of `T`, so the clause is decidable in Stratum A by evaluating them at a marker scalar — no user stage code runs ([§12.1](#121-three-strata)) — and a violation is `WalkingFaceAtFrozenEntry`. **Discrete consumers take the bound check only**, and that scope is load-bearing rather than tidy: a discrete stage reads exclusively at real ticks in the nominal world, a `Dual`-carrying cell existing only inside activations discrete stages never run in ([§12.4](#124-activations-executable-sets-laziness-caching)), so continuous → discrete wires are unconditionally legal — unscoped, the clause would reject the entire sensor → controller pattern.

-Because entries are bounds, nothing is ever "overwritten": cell types are single-sourced from the producer side per activation ([§12.1](#121-three-strata)), and a `Dual`-carrying cell behind a `Float64` entry is the design working, not a promise broken.
-The code-level complement is the **genericity obligation** — whatever scalars the wiring delivers, the consumer's math promotes — checked by the `Dual` probe, never declared:
+  Because entries are bounds, nothing is ever "overwritten": cell types are single-sourced from the producer side per activation ([§12.1](#121-three-strata)), and a `Dual`-carrying cell behind a `T` entry is the design working, not a promise broken.
+The code-level complement is the **genericity obligation** — whatever scalars the wiring delivers, the consumer's math promotes — still checked by the `Dual` probe and never declared, now **scoped to the `T`-entries**: a `Float64`-entry input imposes no such obligation, that being its point.
+So **declarations record choices; obligations are checked** — the `T` entry records the tolerance choice, the probe checks the promotion.

+  **The two readings that stay rejected, and the one that escapes them** (rows 33, 167).
+The *predictive* reading — the entry saying what *will* arrive — is impossible outright: an input's activation type depends on who feeds it (a continuous producer delivers `Dual` under a `Dual` activation, a gated-off discrete producer `Float64`), so a predictive declaration would force the consumer to state its producer's tier and break substitution behind the same face.
+The *envelope* reading — the entry as a promise to promote — is a universal obligation every component owes anyway, hence a constant function across components and zero information.
+The permissive reading is neither: it predicts nothing, and it is not constant, pinned entries being rare but real.
+  That third reading is what the original adjudication never had on the table, and it is what makes the `T` carry information here.

-  **declarations record choices; obligations are checked.** A per-leaf genericity marking would be a constant function across components — zero information (killing the envelope reading of symmetric `T`; the *predictive* reading is impossible outright: an input's activation type depends on who feeds it — a continuous producer delivers `Dual` under a `Dual` activation, a gated-off discrete producer `Float64` — so a symmetric declaration would force the consumer to state its producer's tier and break substitution behind the same face). **Root slots are the one place an entry types a cell**: produced by no component, a slot has only the consumer declaration to take a type from, and only a *tight* bound determines one — a face surfacing as a root slot must resolve to a concrete declaration (staging cells, the trace header and `probe_value` all need it; abstract-at-root is a build error, and `AbstractAtRoot` names the remedy with the face: wire a concrete producer — in a test rig, a stub child, [§13.7](#137-tooling-consequences-provenance-and-the-component-library)).
+  **Root slots are the one place an entry types a cell**: produced by no component, a slot has only the consumer declaration to take a type from.
+The **slot type** is the entry evaluated at `Float64`, and only a *tight* bound determines one — a face surfacing as a root slot must resolve to a concrete declaration (staging cells, the trace header and `probe_value` all need it;
+  abstract-at-root is a build error, and `AbstractAtRoot` names the remedy with the face: wire a concrete producer — in a test rig, a stub child, [§13.7](#137-tooling-consequences-provenance-and-the-component-library)).
 Under fan-out the slot type is the unique concrete declaration among its consumers — two different concrete declarations remain an error — and abstract co-consumers are checked against it.
+The **slot cells** at an activation follow it by evaluating that same entry at the activation's `T`, which makes **seedability schema-visible**: a `T`-entry slot is a lawful linearization `B`-matrix tap, and a `Float64`-entry slot is *declaredly* unseedable ([§14.10](#1410-linearization-tap-selectors-one-seeded-pass-a-pure-query)).

 #### `output_types(::C, ::Type{T})` — continuous; `output_types(::C)` — discrete

-- **`output_types`**: the public port contract, declared **by type** — same species as `input_types`, and the one contract whose signature carries the activation scalar.
+- **`output_types`**: the public port contract, declared **by type** — same species as `input_types`, and carrying the activation scalar in its signature on the same terms, but read **literally** where the input side is read permissively: an entry states what the cell *carries*, not what it tolerates.
 On **continuous producers the two-argument form is mandated**: `output_types(::Engine, ::Type{T}) where {T <: Real} = (M_shaft = T, P = T, ω = T)`.
 On **discrete producers the plain form is mandated**, and it *is* the wholesale pinning of the discrete exemption